michaelgautier/Capture-and-Draw/README.md

 Capture and Draw
 ------------------------------------------

 When you are writing software sometimes you want to link to new graphics technologies in a loosely coupled way.
-Today, you may chose DirectX, later, you decide to adopt SDL.
-Eventually, you may decide that Allegro or SFML is right for your solution.
+Today, you may chose DirectX.
+Later, you may decide to adopt SDL.
+Sometime well beyond that, decide that Allegro or SFML is right for your solution.
 You want the flexibility to present your ideas and functionality in such a way as avoid a large rewrite of the program.

 WHAT THIS IS:
 ------------------------------------------